Subscribe To This Site

 You can get away with a little bit of shade, however but the crop may be less - and less sweet.
 Shelter is good but you also want to avoid frosty corners and damp spots when you choose where to put your blackcurrant bushes.

 If your growing area is very sheltered it will be best to go for a mildew-resistant variety such as Ben Tirran.
-If you have space, you can select different varieties for a longer harvesting period.
+If you have space, you can select several varieties for a longer harvesting period.

 There are now smaller varieties available such as Ben Sarek which suit the small garden.
 You can also buy blackcurrant plants which have quite large, sweet fruit, making them more of an option for serving fresh.
 Ebony is a new variety which has been developed to cater to our sweet tooth!